MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/how-to-recover-a-database.md

 4. On the Orchestrator Management Server, run the Data Store Configuration utility from the Start menu.
 5. Provide the connection details to connect to the new database.
 Note: Do not use "localhost" or ".".
 Explicitly specify the database server name and database name.
 6. Restart the Management Service.
 7. Run the Data Store Configuration utility on each Runbook Server.
 This utility is not located in the Start menu on Runbook Servers.
-It can be found in \<OrchestratorInstallDir\>\\Microsoft System Center \<version\>\\Orchestrator\\Runbook Server.
+It can be found in `\<OrchestratorInstallDir\>\\Microsoft System Center \<version\>\\Orchestrator\\Runbook Server`.
 Note: For Runbook Servers installed on the same server as the Management Server one doesn't need to run the Data Store Configuration utility a second time.
 Running it once will update the configuration for both the Management Server and Runbook Server at the same time.
 8. Restart the Runbook Server\(s\).
 9. Follow the Web Components Recovery Process to update the Web Components to connect to the new database.